vekp/3d-printing/README.md

 Although it had only taken a couple of months for Tiana to walk again and begin regaining her independence, it is often much harder to recover movement in the fingers of the affected side following a stroke.
 So we had no idea whether she would ever be able to play or even hold the violin again, with the amount of strength and dexterity required in the fingers of the left hand.

+## A career change

+Shortly after discharge, as Tiana made her gradual return to school, I had a big decision to make.
+My workplace was undergoing a restructure at the time, and everyone in my department had been offered the chance to volunteer for a redundancy.
+We had all been given years of notice, and initially I had planned to turn down the offer and stay.
+With Tiana's stroke, I began to rethink my decision.

+Tiana still needed a significant amount of support at home, as well as help with her regular occupational and physiotherapy sessions to ensure that she would recover as much movement as possible early on.
+It just wouldn't be possible for me to return to work full time in the foreseeable future.
+So I made the decision to volunteer to take a redundancy, and use my spare time to study part time for a new career.

+I had always enjoyed finding ways to use technology, both at work and at home, to improve the way things are done.
+Inspired by the support we had received over the months and watching Tiana's perseverance in rebuilding herself, I decided to study information technology, working towards a career where I could use my skills and experience to help people in need like Tiana to improve their lives and achieve their goals.

+After testing the waters with Harvard University's free online courses [CS50X](https://cs50.harvard.edu/x/) and [CS50P](https://cs50.harvard.edu/python/), I enrolled in a [Graduate Diploma in Information Technology](https://www.une.edu.au/study/courses/graduate-diploma-in-information-technology) at the University of New England.

 ## Violin

 While scrolling through Facebook, I was lucky to learn of the Adaptive Music Bridging Program (AMBP) run by Dr Anthea Skinner, a collaborative research project of the University of Melbourne and Melbourne Youth Orchestras.
 Tiana was accepted into the program, which kicked off with a Come & Try Day in early 2023.